yonidoronpeters/jekyll-theme-massively/_posts/2019-07-14-ride-across-the-country-summary.md

 Photo credit: [Arthur Tunelli](https://www.instagram.com/theartofnutelli/){:target="_blank"}

 ## The People
 After my mom passed away from cancer in late March, 2019 I was pretty devastated.
 There was no way I could just go back to my "normal" life right after she died.
 Thankfully, my manager at work is a really incredible person and the company I work for, SAP, has a policy in place for instances just like this one, so I was able to take almost 4 months off from work and dedicate some time to myself.
-It was pretty clear to me that I had to do something out of the ordinary and embark on an adventure that would
+It was pretty clear to me that I had to do something out of the ordinary and embark on an adventure that would:
 - really challenge me
 - allow for a lot of thinking time
 - be possible to do on my own